-In this chapter, we have assessed research on identification and intervention for learning disabilities.
-The contributions in this chapter provided an overview of the current state of the art and controversies surrounding the classification of learning disabilities and provision of special and/or inclusive education to support students with learning disabilities.
+We assessed research on identification and intervention for learning disabilities.
+The contributions in this chapter provided an overview of the current state-of-the-art and controversies surrounding the classification of learning disabilities and provision of special and/or inclusive education to support students with learning disabilities.
 The insights from this chapter and directions for future research can be summarized in the following key findings and recommendations.